christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 # Conclusion <a id="conclusion"></a>
 <sub>[↑](#top)</sub>

-By bridging high-level behavioral analogues (tracking and updating belief states of entities) with low-level computational mechanisms (transformer attention heads, MLPs and residual streams), this work hopes to contribute to the understanding of transformer models’ inner workings when performing ToM tasks.
+By bridging high-level behavioral analogues (tracking and updating belief states of entities) with low-level computational mechanisms (transformer attention heads, MLPs and residual streams), the hope of my work is to contribute to the understanding of transformer models’ inner workings when performing ToM tasks.

 The proposed ToM circuit: